feedback-forms/feedback-forms/project-plan.md

   - Basic survey listing with filtering (expired, running, cancelled)
   - Teachers can view and modify survey settings and information

+- **Survey Response**:
+  - Students can access surveys using a unique 8-character access key
+  - Survey response forms adapt to the survey template type (smiley, target, checkbox, table)
+  - Responses are stored in the database and linked to the corresponding questions
+  - Survey response count is tracked to enforce response limits

 ## Fixed Issues

 The following issues have been addressed: